Mulberry Charlotte Russe

 Neither Waltons nor Absco give many facts on their websites which would allow the quality of their metal sheds to be determined.
 In particular the shed weights and the thickness of the panels are not given.
 Their sheds are more secure than many other manufacturers but not up with the best by any means.

 However, it is clear from our investigations that Waltons metal sheds in their Titanium range are definitely thicker than most of the competition.
-There is flex in the walls but it is far less than the competition.
-This range of sheds has been tested to withstand wind speeds of 147kmph.
+There is flex in the walls but it is far less than the majority of the competition.
+This range of sheds has been tested to withstand wind speeds of 147kmph which is particularly reassuring.

 Waltons offer an installation service for their Titanium range of sheds at a very reasonable £200.

-They also has the advantage of being far easier to construct compared to all the other sheds we examined.
-See the video below.
+They also has the advantage of being far easier to construct compared to most of the other sheds we examined.

 Waltons do have a show site where they display one of their metal sheds, and this is very reassuring see our picture below.